 If you're thinking of buying this product using a cashback deal why not use the road.cc Top Cashback page and get some top cashback while helping to support your favourite independent cycling website

 Make and model: Sportful Fiandre NoRain Pro Bib Shorts

 Sportful says: "The same great NoRain Thermal fabric combined with pro-level features that will not only keep you warm and dry but also keep you comfortable as you cruise across the cobbles, no matter what the weather."

 Although I didn't see many cobbles, they did do everything else they claimed to

 Tell us some more about the technical aspects of the product?

-Raw-cut edge elastic leg band with silicone dot gripper.
+Elastic leg band with raw-cut edge and silicone dot gripper

 Perforated Ltd lie-flat bibs for superior comfort and ventilation

 How easy is the product to care for?
 How did it respond to being washed?

 Tell us how the product performed overall when used for its designed purpose